insightsengineering/r-verdepcheck-action/README.md

     B-- imports -->C;
 ```

-When executed for A, script would read A's `DESCRIPTION` file, determine minimal version of B and install it using latest version of C (i.e. base package installation).
+When executed for A, script would read A's `DESCRIPTION` file, determine version of B and install it using latest version of C (i.e. base package installation).

 Please see [`verdepcheck`](https://github.com/insightsengineering/verdepcheck) package documentation for details.